athanclark/goals/analysis.md

 Working with other people is essential to succeeding in any endeavor;
 military or otherwise.
-In order to achieve my long-term goal of starting a business, I'll have to master the art of working with other people, but before that, I'll need to inspire my Marines, and my chain of command's trust.
+In order to achieve my long-term goal of starting a business, I'll have to master the art of working with other people, but before that, I'll need to inspire my Marines, and earn my chain of command's trust.

+### Goals

 -   Be admired - I want people to respect me for my proficiency and conduct; my character should inspire excellence in every respect.